Other Complications

 Management

-For good oral and dental health, people with diabetes needs to maintain good oral hygiene.
-In addition to it, regular screening and a yearly follow up are a must to either prevent or manage such conditions.
+For good oral and dental health, people with diabetes need to maintain good oral hygiene.
+In addition to it, regular screening and a yearly follow-up are a must to either prevent or manage such conditions.